gbegus/DeepPhonologyTool/README.md

 Papers that use the models:

 - Beguš, Gašper.
 2021.
-Identity-Based Patterns in Deep Convolutional Networks: Generative Adversarial Phonology and Reduplication. *Transactions of the Association for Computational Linguistics* 9: 1196–1212. doi: https://doi.org/10.1162/tacl_a_00421
+Identity-Based Patterns in Deep Convolutional Networks: Generative Adversarial Phonology and Reduplication. *Transactions of the Association for Computational Linguistics* 9: 1196–1212. [doi](https://doi.org/10.1162/tacl_a_00421)
-- Beguš, Gašper and Alan Zhou.
-2021.
-Interpreting intermediate convolutional layers in unsupervised acoustic word classification. [arXiv](https://arxiv.org/abs/2110.02375)
+- Beguš, Gašper and Alan Zhou.
+2022.
+Interpreting intermediate convolutional layers in unsupervised acoustic word classi􏰁cation. *ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech􏰋 and Signal Processing*: 8207-8211. [doi](https://doi.org/10.1109/ICASSP43922.2022.9746849)
-- Beguš, Gašper and Alan Zhou.
-2021.
-Interpreting intermediate convolutional layers of CNNs trained on raw speech. [arXiv](https://arxiv.org/abs/2104.09489)
+- Beguš, Gašper and Alan Zhou.
+2022.
+Interpreting intermediate convolutional layers of generative CNNs trained on waveforms. *IEEE/ACM Transactions on Audio, Speech, and Language Processing* [doi](https://doi.org/10.1109/TASLP.2022.3209938)
+- Beguš, Gašper and Alan Zhou.
+2022.
+Modeling speech recognition and synthesis simultaneously: Encoding and decoding lexical and sublexical semantic information into speech with no direct access to speech data. *Proc.
+Interspeech 2022*. [doi](http://doi.org/10.21437/Interspeech.2022-11219)

 The code is here: https://github.com/gbegus/fiwGAN-ciwGAN